 Pasta with peas involves a simple sauce created with frozen peas, pasta water, butter, onions, and parmesan cheese, tossed with your favorite pasta shape.
 Traditionally, the peas are not blended with the sauce but I found that blending it gives you a vibrant, creamy, and smooth sauce that you will love.
 So here’s my take on pasta e piselli.

-The fun color and slight sweetness of the dish makes it perfect for kids, even those kids who don’t usually like peas.
+The fun color and slight sweetness of the dish make it perfect for kids, even those kids who don’t usually like peas.
 Get them to try pasta with peas, and they’ll be hooked!
+Next, have them try creamy orzo with mushrooms and spinach.
+Veggies are always more delicious when they’re paired with pasta!

 Why You’ll Love This Recipe